redshaaro/myReads-udacity-project_final-/README.md

 This is my final project for FWD udacity
 #How to install?
 ----------------------
-1.Clone
+1. Clone
-2.change the directory  to (cd)starter
+2. change the directory  to (cd)starter
-3.npm install
+3. npm install
-4.npm start
+4. npm start